 She/Her/Hers

-Minnie is the Resource Coordinator at EAN.
+Minnie is the Mental Health Coach Coordinator at EAN.
 She oversees the scheduling of new clients and offers support with resources and referrals.
 Minnie also provides phone triage and screening services and organizes response to Critical Incidents in the workplace.
 Minnie is passionate about helping individuals manage issues related to anxiety, depression, and trauma.
 She has prior experience working as a coordinator in a partial hospitalization program for children and adolescents and has worked as a researcher to investigate the public’s access to mental health resources.
 Minnie holds a Master’s in Clinical Mental Health Sciences from University College London in the United Kingdom.

 She/Her/Hers